hairinwind/blog/rxjs.md

 // MouseEvent<data>
 ```

 Here is another good example of debounce.
-Autocomplete, you don't want to hit the server every keystroke.
+Autocomplete, you don't want to send query to the server on every keystroke.
 ```
 this.searchSubscription = this.searchFormControl.valueChanges
     .debounceTime(500)